MayankShrivastava17/flask-chatbot/README.md

 ## How to run

-- Install the requirement
+- Ensure that requirement are installed
    Open terminal/command window and type :

-  `pip install chattbot`

-  `pip install chatterbot-corpus`

-  `pip install flask`
+  `pip install -r requirements.txt`

 - Clone the project and run :